robk18/datascience_cleaning_project/Readme.md

 ### Scripts and How to Use

-* UCI_HAR_data_clear.R - script to accomplish the above goals - source this file
+* run_analysis.R - script to accomplish the above goals - source this file
 	* Run function clean_uci_data() - input is output desired
 		* means - mean and std of data,
-		* meanofmeans - mean of mean and std
+		* meanofmeans - mean of mean and std (default)
 		* both - both of the previous
 	* Uses Library dplyr
 	* Original Data located [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)